syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-AWS.md

 ---
-title: Convert Word to PDF in Amazon Web Services | Syncfusion
+title: Convert Word to PDF in AWS | Syncfusion
-description: Learn how to convert a Word document to a PDF in Amazon Web Services using Syncfusion .NET Core Word (DocIO) library in C#.
+description: Learn how to convert a Word document to a PDF in Amazon Web Services (AWS) using Syncfusion .NET Core Word (DocIO) library in C#.
 platform: file-formats
 control: DocIO
 documentation: UG
 ---

-# Convert Word to PDF in Amazon Web Services
+# Convert Word to PDF in Amazon Web Services (AWS)

 Syncfusion DocIO is a [.NET Core Word library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) used to create, read, edit, and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
-Using this library, **convert a Word document to PDF in Amazon Web Services** within a few lines of code.
+Using this library, **convert a Word document to PDF in Amazon Web Services (AWS)** within a few lines of code.

-N> If this is your first time working with Amazon Web Services, please refer to the dedicated Amazon Web Services resources.
-This section explains how to convert Word documents to PDF in C# using the .NET Core Word (DocIO) library in Amazon Web Services (AWS).
+N> If this is your first time working with Amazon Web Services (AWS), please refer to the dedicated AWS resources.
+This section explains how to convert Word documents to PDF in C# using the .NET Core Word (DocIO) library in AWS.

 ## Prerequisites

-* An active **Amazon Web Services account** is required.
-If you don’t have one, please create a account before starting.
+* An active **Amazon Web Services (AWS) account** is required.
+If you don’t have one, please [create a account](https://aws.amazon.com/) before starting.

+* Download and install the AWS Toolkit for Visual Studio, you can download the AWS toolkit from this [link](https://aws.amazon.com/visualstudio/).
+The Toolkit can be installed from Tools/Extension and updates options in Visual Studio.

-## Amazon Web Services
+## Amazon Web Services (AWS)

 <table>
 <thead>
 <tr>
 <th>
-Amazon Web Services<br/></th><th>
+Amazon Web Services (AWS)<br/></th><th>
 NuGet package name<br/></th></tr></thead>
 <tr>
 <td>